linode/docs/docs/guides/databases/redis/using-redis-client-side-caching/index.md

 ## Conclusion

 This tutorial has covered what you need to know to get started using Redis for server-assisted client-side caching.
-Everything from setting up client tracking to customizing it to behave the way your web application needs.
+You learned everything from setting up client tracking to customizing it to behave the way your web application needs.

 You can continue to learn about Redis and how to get the most out of your Redis databases through our other guides in this series.
-These guides cover everything from connecting to a remote Redis server to working with the hash data type.
+These guides cover everything from [connecting to a remote Redis server](/docs/guides/how-to-connect-to-redis/) to working with the [hash data type in Redis](/docs/guides/hashes-in-redis-databases/).